kana800/playground/README.md

 1. https://github.com/florinpop17/app-ideas
 2. https://github.com/karan/Projects/

-:warning: *CODES IN THIS REPOSITORY MIGHT BE BUGGY USE IT AT YOUR OWN RISK*
+*CODES IN THIS REPOSITORY MIGHT BE BUGGY USE IT AT YOUR OWN RISK*
 ---

 #### Guide

 ##### Small Project :
-Projects that take around `1 - 2` days.
+Projects that take around `1-2` days.

 - [Beginner](1-Beginner)
 - [Intermediate](2-Intermediate)
 - [Advanced]()

 ##### App Ideas
-Projects that take around `5 - 6` days.
+Projects that take around `5-6` days.

 ##### Daily Questions
 Daily coding questions and other coding questions